How Long Does It Take to Detox from Marijuana?

 800-996-6135

-According to Marijuana Anonymous, “THC is stored in the fat cells and therefore takes longer to fully clear the body than with any other common drug.”
-What this means is that people who are detoxing from marijuana will often feel the continued effects of withdrawal for a longer time than those coming off certain other types of drugs that more quickly are removed from the system.
+According to Marijuana Anonymous, “THC is stored in the fat cells and therefore takes longer to fully clear the body than any other common drug.”
+What this means is that people who are detoxing from marijuana will often feel the effects of withdrawal for a longer time than those coming off certain other types of drugs that more quickly leave the body’s systems.

 Factors that Increase Time for Detoxification